RamaniLab/IDLI/README.md

 Data availability:
 --------------------
-Newly-generated datasets for this study is available on GEO at GSEXXXXXX.
-Previously-published datasets from our laboratory utilized in this study are available at GSE197979 and GSE225314.
+Newly-generated datasets for this study is available on NCBI / GEO at GSEXXXXXX.
+Previously-published datasets from our laboratory utilized in this study are available on NCBI / GEO at GSE197979 and GSE225314.

 Contact information:
 --------------------